jik92/vibe_e_shop/README.md

 The frontend build step automatically pre-renders the homepage into `frontend/dist/index.html`, so bots get a fully populated product list without running JavaScript.

+Set `VITE_SITE_URL` in your environment (or Docker `frontend` service) to ensure canonical/OG links emit the correct absolute domain.
+Defaults to `http://localhost:3000`.

 ## Development Mode (Hot Reload)

 For live reload on both FastAPI and Vite, use the dev compose file: